joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/13/us/venezuelan-doctor-released-from-immigration-custody-texas.html

 **The China Gambit: From Nixon to Trump**\
-`President Trump’s visit to Beijing comes as relations with China have become more combative.`\
+`President Trump’s visit to Beijing comes as relations with China have became more combative.`\
 https://www.nytimes.com/2026/05/13/us/politics/china-visits-nixon-to-trump.html

 **Man Convicted of Running Illegal Police Station Tied to China’s Government**\